Mohammed-Sattar/Date-Image-Cleaning-Processing/README.md

 A Jupyter Notebook used for visualizing image histograms, allowing me to analyze the distribution of pixel values in images.
 I used it to find the optimal threshold for separating the date from the background.

 ## Usage
-To use the Image Background Remover, ensure that you have the necessary dependencies installed and run the app.py script.
+To use the Image Background Remover, ensure that you have the necessary dependencies installed.
+You must also the model.pth file saved in the `saved_models/u2net/` directory.
+To know more about this visit the original repository.
+Then run the app.py script.
 You can also explore the Jupyter Notebooks for detailed demonstrations of specific functionalities.

+## Acknowledgements
+This project utilizes the pretrained U2NET model for background removal.
+The code for background removal is based on the [Image-Background-Remover-Python](https://github.com/hassancs91/Image-Background-Remover-Python) repository.
+For more details on how the model was implemented, please refer to the original repository.

 ## Installation
 1. Clone the repository: `git clone https://github.com/Mohammed-Abdulrahman/ImageBackgroundRemover.git`